Philadelphia Birth Injury Lawyers

-The Philadelphia Birth Injury Lawyers at Kane & Silverman understand how life changing it can be when you discover you’re newborn’s been injured.
-This usually occurs when a medical professional or staff member makes a mistake before, during or after the birth process.
-The effects of a birth injury leaves these precious babies disabled for the rest of their lives.
+The Philadelphia Birth Injury Lawyers at Kane & Silverman understand how life-changing it can be when you discover your newborn has been injured.
+This usually occurs when a medical professional or staff member makes a mistake before, during or after the birthing process.
+The effects of a birth injury leave these precious babies disabled for the rest of their lives.

 This is why it’s so important to file a lawsuit as soon as possible if your baby has suffered brain damage, cerebral palsy, Erb’s palsy or other medical complication at birth.
 Most likely your child will need a lifetime of constant care and you should be compensated to help with those inevitable high costs.

 Depending on the birth injury, it’s difficult to identify how much you will actually need to care for your child.
 Our New Jersey and Pennsylvania Birth Injury Lawyers compassionately and professionally keep you well informed about your birth injury lawsuit every step of the way.
 Our personal injury attorneys have over 25 years of experience advocating for your rights and families like yours.

 Contact our highly experienced and award winning Birth Injury Lawyers located in Marlton, NJ and Philadelphia, PA, 24 hours a day.

 A birth injury can be traumatic and you may not know where to turn for more information.
 Knowledge is always power when you feel powerless, so the following are some helpful resources to help you navigate through this difficult time.